Proton

 Earlier this week, the British National Crime Agency announced the arrest of George Duke-Cohan, also known by his aliases “7R1D3N7,” “DoubleParallax,” and, more recently, “optcz1.”
 At Proton Mail, we unfortunately have to face off against cyberattacks on a daily basis.
 Over the course of this summer, no fewer than five separate groups have been conducting attacks against Proton Mail.
 Duke-Cohan was a key member of Apophis Squad, a criminal group which was involved in cyberattacks against Proton Mail.

-Fortunately, due to the efforts of Radware, F5 Networks, and our infrastructure team, we were able to keep service disruptions to a minimum(new window).
+Fortunately, due to the efforts of Radware, F5 Networks, and our infrastructure team, we were able to keep service disruptions to a minimum.
 However, the security, reliability, and reputation of Proton services are our highest priority, and we take all attacks against us extremely seriously.
 As part of our commitment to security, we will actively pursue all those who try to harm Proton Mail and bring them to justice.
 To fulfill this commitment, we are willing to commit all necessary financial, legal, and technical resources.

 Our security team began to investigate Apophis Squad almost immediately after the first attacks were launched.
 In this endeavor, we were assisted by a number of cybersecurity professionals who are also Proton Mail users.
 It turns out that despite claims by Apophis Squad that federal authorities would never be able to find them, they themselves did not practice very good operational security.
 In fact, some of their own servers were breached and exposed online.